PierrePriou/PanArctic_DSL/PanArctic_DSL_statistics.md

 ## Model predictions

 I predict the model to get the smooths in the response scale (NASC).
-I need to create a specific data frame for this with the factors of interest `LME` and `year`, and covariates `v` and `chl`.
+I need to create a specific data frame for this with the factors of interest `LME` and `year`, and covariate `v`.

 ```r